© 2007 Pet Cancer Center. ALL RIGHTS RESERVED.

 had high grade tumors (highly aggressive) compared to only 6% who had low grade tumors (mildly aggressive).

-How is vaccine-associated fibrosarcoma diagnosed?
+How is vaccine-associated fibrosarcoma diagnosed in cats?

-The diagnostic tests for vaccine-associated sarcomas are similar to those described under the soft tissue sarcoma
+The diagnostic tests for vaccine-associated sarcomas are similar to those described under the soft tissue sarcoma section.

-section.
 Advanced

-imaging such as CT (computed tomography) or MRI (magnetic resonance imaging) are recommended
+imaging such as CT (computed tomography) or MRI (magnetic resonance imaging) are recommended for

-for vaccine-associated sarcomas to evaluate the extent of the disease in order to plan an appropriate treatment strategy.
+vaccine-associated sarcomas to evaluate the extent of the disease in order to plan an appropriate treatment strategy.

 Cancer Pain Management section.

-Pets with cancer need to be fed diets specifically designed to support a cancer patient.
-To learn more, please visit the
+be fed diets specifically designed to provide maximum benefit and nutritional support for the patient.
+To learn more, please

-Cancer Nutrition
+Cancer Nutrition section.

-What are the treatment options?
+What are the treatment options for vaccine-associated fibrosarcoma in cats?

 Vaccine-associated sarcomas are very invasive tumors and require an aggressive treatment including aggressive surgery